progress4apple/progress.rocks/_drafts/to-act-is-the-most-natural-way-of-feeling.md

 Keep this in mind, next time you lurking around and wear a pajama all day long: Your behaviour highly affects the reasoning why you don't feel like starting this long-overdue project on such a day.

-Keep this in mind as well next time you start to feel bad about your lack of achievement: This terrible feelings can lead to even more harmful behaviours - and before you knew it

-your trapped in your own, self made negative momentum.
+Also keep this in mind when you start to feel bad about your lack of achievement: Such terrible feelings can lead to even more harmful behavior - and before you knew it you are trapped in your own, self-made negative momentum.

-Be aware that **your behaviour is not part of your personality**.
-It's just that: A behaviour.
-Nothing more, nothing less.
-And a behaviour can be chosen:
+To break free, you need to acknowledge that **your behavior is not part of your personality**.
+It's just that: A behavior.
+No more, no less.
+And a behavior can be chosen:

-Instead of lurking around in a pajama choose to dress yourself properly.
+Instead of lurking around in a pajama, choose to dress yourself properly.
 Don't wait until you feel motivated to get started, choose to get started straight away with a little twist:

 Allow yourself a break after 20 minutes to observe your feelings.
 If you're still struggling to motivate you by then, allow you to quit for the day and try again another day.